Quarter days: Ireland

 These are now called cross-quarter days since they fall about halfway into each of the English quarters.

+Since 2022, when a holiday for Imbolc was added to the list, all four traditional Celtic quarter days are now marked in the Republic of Ireland by an annual public holiday on a Monday close to the quarter days.

-In Scotland
+Scotland

 The "Old Scottish term days" corresponded approximately to the old Celtic quarter days: